Adam Reynolds

-Adam Robert Reynolds (born 10 July 1990) is an Australian professional rugby league footballer who captains and plays as a for the Brisbane Broncos in the National Rugby League.
+Adam Robert Reynolds (born 10 July 1990) is an Australian former professional rugby league footballer who last played as a for the Brisbane Broncos, who he also captained, in the National Rugby League (NRL).

+Reynolds previously played for the South Sydney Rabbitohs, who he also captained, and played in a total of four grand finals; a 2014 victory and 2021 defeat with South Sydney, plus a 2023 defeat and 2025 victory with Brisbane.

-Reynolds played at representative level for the NRL All Stars, City New South Wales, Prime Minister's XIII, World All Stars and New South Wales in the 2016 State of Origin series.
+Reynolds played at representative level for City New South Wales in City vs Country Origin, the NRL All Stars and World All Stars in the All Stars match, Prime Minister's XIII, and New South Wales in the State of Origin series.

-Reynolds is a two-time NRL premiership player, having won the 2014 Grand Final with the South Sydney Rabbitohs and captained the Brisbane Broncos during their 2025 campaign.
+Known for his precise kicking, Reynolds is the second-highest point scorer and goal scorer in NRL history.

 Background

 Reynolds was born in Sydney, New South Wales, Australia, and attended Matraville Sports High School.
 Andrew Johns, Matthew Johns and Darren Lockyer were his favourite players when he was a kid and Nathan Merritt is his favourite South Sydney player of all time.
 He then added when asked "who is the most inspirational player or person on your career and how have they positively affected your football?", he responded "My brother – he's always on my back telling me to do extras and pushing me to be the best I can be".
 In 2007, Reynolds was part of the team from Matraville Sports High School that won the NRL Schoolboy Cup 32–10 against Patrician Brothers' College Blacktown.
 Reynolds received the Peter Sterling Medal as the "most outstanding player in the competition" that year.